lenvdv/dnb-autodj-3/README.md

 * Stereo audio support (experimental, enabled by default).
 * All annotations are saved in a single .json file per song.
-* Code refactoring: separating annotation from DJ logic
+* Code refactoring: the annotation modules are now in a separate subpackage, and are incorporated into the auto-DJ application using wrapper classes.

 ## Copyright information